Decisions about which nominations make the shortlist and who is the overall winner will be taken by a panel of judges including:

 Before joining SCIE, Pete worked as a free-lance consultant specialising in advocacy, user involvement and participation.
 Clients included Institute of Psychiatry, Revolving Doors Agency, Crisis, Thames Reach Bondway, Pentonville Prison, Soros Foundation and the Hamlet Trust.
 Pete helped set up Loud and Clear, a mental health advocacy service in Brent and Harrow.

 Andy is news editor at Community Care, the social care publication.
 He has published a series of investigatsion into issues with advocacy provision under the Care Act.
 He has also written extensively about issues with mental health services and was named Mind's journalist of the year

-Kath Parson: Chair OPAAL
+Kath Parson: former Chair OPAAL